Euthanasia and Assisted Suicide

 There comes a time when continued attempts to cure are not compassionate, wise, or medically sound.
 That’s when hospice, including in-home hospice care, can be of great help.
 That is the time when all efforts should be directed to making the patient’s remaining time comfortable.
 Then, all interventions should be directed to alleviating pain and other symptoms as well as to providing emotional and spiritual support for both the patient and the patient’s loved ones.

 5. Does the government have the right to make people suffer?

 Absolutely not.
-Likewise, the government should not have the right to give one group of people (e.g. doctors) the power to kill another group of people (e.g. their patients).
+Likewise, the government should not have the right to give one group of people (e.g. doctors) the power to directly and intentionally end the lives of another group of people (e.g. their patients).

 Activists often claim that laws against euthanasia and assisted suicide are government mandated suffering.
 But this claim would be similar to saying that laws against selling contaminated food are government mandated starvation.